dimacurrentai/packt-2024-cppbook/chapter02.md

 All of us have anecdotal stories when a company took a month or two to complete a task that virtually every savvy hacker in their late teens would be able to get done in just a few hours.
 Growing in seniority in the industry implies, among other things, accepting this not as a bug or as an unfortunate state of the art, but as a feature and as a necessary state of evolution of the phenomena of developing software at scale.

 This introduction was necessary to set our journey into various programming paradigms for success.
 A lone hacker who is enjoying themselves and their craft will hardly operate purely within one paradigm.
 It is more fun, more effective, and better for one's learning curve to keep inventing creative ways to combine existing paradigms, and even to create new ones as they fit.
 Nonetheless, various distinct programming paradigms exist today, and it is important to understand them.

-\\Can we list all the types of programming that we'll be covering in the upcoming sections?
-This will help the readers undersrtand things better.
+In the next sections of this chapter we will cover the paradigms of Imperative, Declarative, and Functional programming, before setting the table for the ultimate quest for Data-Oriented programming.

 ## Imperative Programming